MILE - MIcro-Nanofluidics for Life science and Environment

 A major research axis deals with the development of new fluidic functions (cell sorting, DNA concentration, etc.), and their integration into a complete lab-on-chip.
 We also develop (bio)mimetic model systems, in order to decipher complex processes of biology or industry (transport of drugs from blood to tumors, filtration, ...).

-NEWS - After coordinating the organization of 2017 Microfluidics Summer School, we are associated to the 2019 edition that will take palce in Sète, 13-18 October 2019.
+After coordinating the organization of 2017 Microfluidics Summer School, we contributed to the 2019 edition that took place in Sète, 13-18 October 2019.